AntonKurenov/AntonKurenov/README.md

 ### Hi there, I'm Anton Kurenov 👋

-Frontend developer.
-- 🌱 I’m currently learning and mastering React and Redux.
+- 🌱 I'm currently studying to become a Systems Analyst.
 - 📫 How to reach me: telegram: @AntonKurenov
 anton-kurenov@yandex.ru